There a different types of FFL to choose from. Make sure you understand which FFL type is best for you.

 Ok, you’re thinking about becoming a firearms dealer or even a licensed manufacturer and you know that you’ll need to become a federal firearms licensee (get an FFL), but you’re not sure about the requirements for becoming an ffl holder.

-We get it – the whole process can seem complicated and maybe overwhelming.
+We get it – the whole process can seem complicated, and possibly overwhelming.

 First, you’ll need to determine if you qualify for an FFL.